a-r-d/FlexWizard/README.md

 of both.

 You can use the default SkinClass that comes with the wizard or write your own if you want things to lay out differently.
+You do not have to customize the wizard to use it.
+Just create your own steps.

 _Steps_ you create should extend _Step_ and override 3 methods:
  +  validateFunction():Boolean